addisonbeck/recipes/src/lib/markdown/philly-cheesesteak.md

 ## Instructions

-1. Preheat something with good heat capacity (like cast iron) over medium heat
+1. Preheat something with good heat capacity (like cast iron) over medium heat.
-1. Add the slivered steak and a pinch of salt
+1. Add the slivered steak and cook, breaking the steak up with a spatula, for about 4 minutes.
-1. Cook, breaking the steak up with a spatula, for about 4 minutes
+1. Salt the steak.
-1. Add the onion, mix, and cook for an additional minute or so
+1. Add the onions & mix, cooking for an additional minute or so.
-1. Add the cheese sauce and mix
+1. Add the cheese sauce and mix.
-1. Top the meat with the buns and steam them for a minute or so
+1. Top the meat with the buns and steam them for a minute or so.
-1. Flip the filling into the bun
+1. Flip the filling into the bun.
-1. Wrap tightly, slice, and serve
+1. Wrap tightly, slice, and serve.